gayanhewa/miplayer/README.md

-##MiPLayer - Nofrills MP3 Player script for the console
+##MiPLayer - Nofrills MP3 Console Player

 Simple shell script that will use ffplay from the ffmpeg library to play all mp3 files in the current directory.